Floorp-Projects/Floorp/js/src/doc/HazardAnalysis/index.md

 This means that a rooting hazard was discovered at `js/src/jsopcode.cpp` line 1866, in the function `DecompileExpressionFromStack` (it is prefixed with the filename because it's a static function.)
 The problem is that there is an unrooted variable `ed` that holds an `ExpressionDecompiler` live across a call to `decompilePC`.
 "Live" means that the variable is used after the call to `decompilePC` returns. `decompilePC` may trigger a GC according to the static call stack given starting from the line beginning with "`GC Function:`".

-The hazard itself has some barely comprehensible `Assume(...)` and `Call(...)` gibberish that describes the exact data flow path of the variable into the function call.
+The hazard itself has some barely comprehensible `Assume(...)` and `Call(...)` [gibberish][CFG] that describes the exact data flow path of the variable into the function call.
 That stuff is rarely useful -- usually, you'll only need to look at it if it's complaining about a temporary and you want to know where the temporary came from.
 The type `ExpressionDecompiler` is believed to hold pointers to GC-controlled objects of some sort.
 The analysis currently does not describe the exact field it is worried about.

 To unpack this a little, the analysis is saying the following can happen:

 * `ExpressionDecompiler` contains some pointer to a GC thing.
 For example, it might have a field `obj` of type `JSObject*`.
+(There is a `gcTypes.txt` file inside `hazardIntermediates.tar.xz` that will give the detailed explanation for all types.)
 * `DecompileExpressionFromStack` is called.
 * A pointer is stored in that field of the `ed` variable.
 * `decompilePC` is invoked, which calls `ValueToSource`, which calls `Invoke`, which eventually calls `js::MinorGC`